ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19016/overview.md

 ## Product Description

-The **RAK19016** is a WisBlock 5~24&nbsp;V Power Slot Module that comprises a 3-pin screw terminal connector, LiPo battery connector with an on-board charger, LED indicator for charge status, two user-configurable LEDs, reset button, and a power connector that can be connected with the WisBlock Base board with Power Slot.
+The **RAK19016** is a WisBlock 5~24 V Power Slot Module that comprises a 3-pin screw terminal connector, LiPo battery connector with an on-board charger, LED indicator for charge status, two user-configurable LEDs, reset button, and a power connector that can be connected with the WisBlock Base board with Power Slot.

-This power module is designed to enable WisBlock to be powered by higher voltage levels up to 24&nbsp;V<sub>DC</sub>.
+This power module is designed to enable WisBlock to be powered by higher voltage levels up to 24 V<sub>DC</sub>.
 It also has a LiPo battery connector which allows the battery as a power source or as a backup secondary supply.

 ## Product Features

-* Supports 5~24&nbsp;V<sub>DC</sub> voltage supply input
+* Supports 5~24 V<sub>DC</sub> voltage supply input
 * Uses three-pin screw terminal connector
 * Compatible with LiPo rechargeable battery
 * On-board battery charger chip
 * LED for charging status and user-configurable LEDs
 * Applicable to industrial and enterprise setting
-* Module size: 30 x 20&nbsp;mm
+* Module size: 30 x 20 mm

 ## Prerequisites